 Every organism on earth relies on water for survival.
-60% of the human body is water, so it’s really no wonder that we can only last 3 days without it.
-Fortunately, there’s a lot of ways to find water in emergency or survival situations.
+60% of the human body is water, so it’s really no wonder that we can only last three days without it.
+Fortunately, there are a lot of ways to find water in emergency or survival situations.
 Unfortunately, finding a source is just half the job.

 Even when appearing clear, water can still be full of harmful microorganisms that can give you a variety of nasty diseases.
-Which is why it’s important to purify water before consuming it.
+This is why it’s important to know how to purify water before consuming it.

-Here are 10 ways to make sure your water is safe to drink:
+Here are 10 different ways to make water safe to drink:

 Boiling is one of the easiest and safest ways to purify water.
-It’s also the least expensive and one you can do even when you’re down to the barest resources.
-Boiling can kill bacteria, parasites and other harmful microorganisms in the water.
+It’s also the least expensive and it’s something you can do even when you’re down to the barest resources.
+Boiling can kill bacteria, parasites, and other harmful microorganisms in the water.
 If you suspect contamination of your local water source, boil it first before consuming it.

-Commercial filters like survival straws are pretty popular because they’re handy when you’re on the trail or in survival situations.
-They’re light and portable so you can keep them in your emergency kit or bag and they enable you to drink directly from the source.
+Commercial filters like survival straws are pretty popular because they’re handy when you are on the trail or caught in a survival situation.
+They’re light and portable, so you can keep them in your emergency kit or bug out bag.
+You’ll be able to drink directly from the source.
 Survival straws like LifeStraw claim to get rid of 99.99% of contaminants, including E. Coli and Giardia.
-They don’t work with saltwater though, so only use it on freshwater sources.
+They don’t work with salt water, though, so only use it on freshwater sources.

-If you can’t use UV from the atmosphere, you might be better off by keeping the UV in your pocket.
-Hand-held UV devices are available and can effectively treat water by “zapping” the microorganisms in the water.
-The device is light, the treatment is quick (all done in about 2 minutes) and it leaves no aftertaste to the water.
-The downside is it’s battery-powered and is pretty pricey.
+If you can’t use UV from the atmosphere, you might be better off purifying water with the UV in your pocket.
+Handheld UV devices are available and can effectively treat water by “zapping” the microorganisms in the water.
+The device is light, the treatment is quick (all done in about 2 minutes), and it leaves no aftertaste in the water.
+The downside is that it’s battery-powered and pretty pricey.

-Iodine and chlorine are used to treat water and make it safe for drinking.
-These are very handy; they come in portable bottle or tablet forms that you can carry around your kit so they’re ideal in survival situations.
-They also don’t need any special procedures or fuel to treat the water.
+Iodine and chlorine are used to purify water and make it safe for drinking.
+These are very handy; they come in portable bottles or tablets that you can carry around your kit, so they’re ideal in survival situations.
+They also don’t need special procedures or fuel to treat the water.

-With the 2% tincture, you can use 5 drops of iodine for every quart of water.
-It should sit for about 30 minutes before you can drink it; longer if the water is cloudy.
+With the 2% tincture, you can use five drops of iodine for every quart of water.
+It should sit for about 30 minutes before you can drink it — longer if the water is cloudy.

 For tablets, you can use 1 or 2 tablets for every quart.
 You have to wait for the tablets to dissolve and again, wait for 30 minutes for it to kill all the nasties.

-If you’ve got restrictions to iodine, you can use chlorine tablets instead.
-They work pretty much the same way as iodine tablets.
-You can use one or two tablets of chlorine to treat your water, wait for it to dissolve and let it sit for about 30 minutes.
+If you have iodine restrictions, you can use chlorine tablets for purifying water instead.
+Chlorine tablets work pretty much the same way as iodine tablets.
+You can use one or two of these tablets to treat your water.
+Just wait for them to dissolve and let them sit for about 30 minutes.
 Water treated with chlorine will have a longer shelf life.
 You can also get rid of the aftertaste and smell by letting it sit uncovered for a few minutes so the chlorine can evaporate.

-Household bleach contains chlorine, so you can also use it to disinfect your water.
-But you have to be careful: only use regular, unscented bleach that has been stored for less than a year.
+Household bleach contains chlorine, so you can also use it to purify water.
+But you have to be careful: you should only use regular, unscented bleach that has been stored for less than a year.
 Don’t use bleach with additives like perfumes, additional active ingredients, and color-safe properties.
 6 drops of household bleach can pretty much do the trick to a gallon of water.
 Let it sit for 30 minutes.